Skip to main content

 Core concept

-Multiple business objects interact in one process, giving you a network of connected object lifecycles.
+Multiple business objects interact within a single process to form a relational network of connected object lifecycles.

-One case ID represents the process instance, showing you a single, linear flow.
+One case ID represents the entire process instance, establishing a single, linear transactional flow.

 Data structure